+K/BxN serum-induced arthritis model

-K/BxN serum induced arthritis model: To generate arthritic K/BxN mice, K/B positive mice were crossed with NOD/LTj mice as previously described (14).
-Naïve mice at the age of 5-7 weeks were injected with 150 μ L of K/BxN serum intraperitoneally, and this was considered day 0 of arthritis.
-Another injection of 150 μ L of K/BxN serum followed on day 2.
+To generate arthritic K/BxN mice, K/B-positive mice were crossed with NOD/LTj mice as previously described [14].
+Naïve C57BL/6 mice at the age of 5-7 weeks were injected with 150 μL of K/BxN serum intraperitoneally, and this was considered day 0 of arthritis.
+Another injection of 150 μL of K/BxN serum followed on day 2.
 Robust arthritis with severe swelling of the joints typically developed on day 5.
-Articular index (AI) scores and joint circumferences were determined starting on day 0 and scored at least every other day up to day 23 after arthritis induction of arthritis as described previously for rat adjuvant induced arthritis (15).
-Clinical scoring for arthritis was performed using a 0-4 AI scale, where 0 = no swelling or erythema, 1 = slight swelling and/or erythema, 2 = low-tomoderate edema, 3 = pronounced edema with limited use of the joint, and 4 = excessive edema with joint rigidity.
+Articular index (AI) scores and joint circumferences were determined starting on day 0 and scored at least every other day up to day 23 after induction of arthritis, as described previously for rat adjuvant-induced arthritis [15].
+Clinical scoring for arthritis was performed using a 0-4 AI scale, where 0 = noswelling or erythema, 1 = slight swelling and/or erythema, 2 = low-to-moderate edema, 3 = pronounced edema with limited use of the joint, and 4 = excessive edema with joint rigidity.
 All measurements were taken by observers blinded to the experimental conditions.
 Mouse ankles were harvested for histology.

+Immunohistochemisty (IHC)
-Immunohistochemisty (IHC): RA, OA, and NL (not arthritis) ST cryo-sections as well as ankle sections of Wt mice induced with K/BxN serum were fixed in cold acetone for 30 minutes at 4°C. The tissue sections were blocked with 5% donkey serum and 20% FBS in phosphatebuffered saline (PBS) at 37°C for 1 hour.
-The sections were then incubated with either mouse anti-human Id1 antibody (Abcam, Cambridge, United Kingdom, 10 μg/mL), rabbit anti-mouse

-Id1 antibody (CalBioreagents, San Mateo, USA, 10 μ g/mL), or purified nonspecific mouse and rabbit IgG (Thermo) for 1 hour at 37°C in blocking buffer.
-After washing, tissues were incubated with a biotinylated anti-mouse or anti-rabbit secondary antibody (Vector Labs, Burlingame, USA, 10 μ g/mL) for 1 hour at 37°C in blocking buffer.
-Vectastain ABC kit (Vector Labs) was used to detect the antibodies on the tissues, all manufacturer protocols were followed.
-Sections were mounted with Cytoseal 60 (Thermo).
-Sections were visualized under a microscope (Olympus, Tokyo, Japan) and were scored by a pathologist.
+RA, OA, and normal (NL) (no arthritis) ST cryosections as well as ankle sections of Wt mice induced with K/BxN serum were fixed in cold acetone for 30 min at 4 °C. The tissue sections were blocked with 5 % donkey serum and 20 % fetal bovine serum (FBS) in phosphate-buffered saline (PBS) at 37 °C for 1 h.
+The sections were then incubated with either mouse anti-human Id1 antibody (Abcam, Cambridge, MA, USA, 10 μg/mL), rabbit antimouse Id1 antibody (CalBioreagents, San Mateo, CA, USA, 10 μg/mL), or purified nonspecific mouse and rabbit immunoglobulin G (IgG) (Thermo Fisher Scientific, Waltham, MA, USA) for 1 h at 37 °C in blocking buffer.
+After washing, tissues were incubated with a biotinylated anti-mouse or anti-rabbit secondary antibody (Vector Laboratories, Burlingame, CA, USA, 10 μg/mL) for 1 h at 37 °C in blocking buffer.
+Vectastain ABC kit (Vector Laboratories) was used to detect the antibodies on the tissues, following manufacturer's protocols.
+Sections were mounted with Cytoseal 60 (Thermo Fisher Scientific), visualized under an Olympus microscope (Olympus, Tokyo, Japan) and scored by a pathologist.